splunk/public-o11y-docs/infrastructure/k8s-quickstart-guide.rst

 This detector sends an alert when memory usage for the last 10 minutes was significantly higher than normal, as compared to the last 24 hours.

-3. The :guilabel:`New Detector` panel displays.
-Select :guilabel:`Add Recipients` to add an email, :ref:`Splunk Observability Cloud team <admin-manage-teams>`, or :ref:`webhook <webhook>` that you want to receive the alert.
+1. The :guilabel:`New Detector` panel displays.
+Select :guilabel:`Add Recipients` to add an email, Splunk Observability Cloud team, or webhook that you want to receive the alert.
+See :ref:`admin-manage-teams` and :ref:`webhook` to learn more.

 .. image:: /_images/gdi/k8s-activate-detector.png
   :width: 80%